Table of Contents

 The offboarding process is when an employee is transitioning out of a company.
 It’s the final chapter to the employee’s experience with your company and a great way to end on a great note.
 Keep in mind the offboarding process says a lot about a company in how they treat their employees when they leave whether it is voluntary or involuntary.
 The company can show employees that they are their most valuable asset by treating them with respect and dignity to the very end.
 The following steps will help you to start creating your offboarding process.

 An employee will either voluntarily or involuntarily leave the company.
 It will be important for the supervisor to contact HR to let them know the employee is leaving.
-If it is involuntarily HR, should already be involved.
+If it is involuntarily, HR should already be involved—typically, HR should have already been notified, and created appropriate documentation of warnings and or performance improvement plans.

-Typically, HR has been notified of and filed documented verbal, written warnings and or performance improvement plans.
 It is important for HR to be involved early on because they can help aid in protecting and supporting the employee and the company.
 This is done by making sure the process is done ethically, legally, and while avoiding discrimination.

-Step 2: Facilitate Knowledge Transfer
+How to Facilitate Knowledge Transfer when offboarding

 The employee can assist with helping transfer the invaluable knowledge they gained while working their job.
 Communicate to the employee the valuable impact they could have as they are leaving the company by transferring their knowledge and experience.
 Invite the employee to document their knowledge so the new person coming into their role will not have to start from scratch.
 They could aid HR in the process of reviewing the job description, hiring a replacement, documenting processes, etc.